terschure/reimagined-lamp/PROCESS.md

 # Day 11
 Finally managed to create a clustered network grouping the plants with the plants, the mammals with the mammals etc. Also fixed an issue in the dataset (the word 'vector' was wrongly interpreted..) and made a start with a detail window.
 ![](doc/Groups.png)

+# Day 12
+Finally fixed the filters!
+Checking / unchecking the checkboxes now actually adds or removes a specific group of species.
+I also created a button to switch between the layouts and made a start with a search box.